 For instance, you can switch between several profiles.
 And you can even enter your email address and password to login but the system will not let you go any further after that.
 The Wi-Fi doesn’t work, but if you’re trying out a desktop version on Pixelbook, you can connect to the Internet via a USB Ethernet adapter.
 The Google search bar will bring you no real results and the apps do not work at all or do some basic stuff.

 Is Android era close to its end?

 Google hasn’t provided us with any explanations of why they started the Fuchsia project at all.
 When Fuchsia appeared on the horizon for the first time, many thought that Google attempts to replace Android with something more advanced and, thus, remain competitive.
 It’s not a secret that the company faces many challenges related to the support of Android at the proper level since the latter was initially planned as OS only for cameras.
 So the guess was pretty logical.

 But we found out that Fuchsia is going to be a hybrid operating system that will work at least on PCs and phones.
 That’s why it’s unlikely to be built just to fix the problems related to Android.
 It seems more likely that the main goal is to unite the entire Google empire under one OS.

-If this is so, then we can just applaud Google’s farsightedness because when smart devices will conquer the world completely, it’ll have a ready and well-developed solution.
+If this is so, then we can just applaud Google’s farsightedness because when smart devices conquer the world completely, it’ll have a ready and well-developed solution.
 So we cannot say that the release of Fuchsia will cause a direct threat to Android.
-But we also cannot rule out that Android will become obsolete when Fuchsia will come on the scene.
-Especially, given that Fuchsia will support Android apps and it’s now a confirmed fact.
+But we cannot rule out that Android will become obsolete when Fuchsia comes on the scene.
+Especially given that Fuchsia will support Android apps, and it’s now a confirmed fact.